EnkoNeko/youtube/README.md

 s2Seer.sh - Initialises and manages the 2nd stage
 search.py - Takes in queries, spits out URLs & titles

-urls.txt - Necessary text file
+urls.txt - Necessary text file, holds full URLs

 # To do
 System for "culling" URLs
+Code t download the playlist?
 Streamline all code